So what’s happening in this Realtor’s life -coronavirus week 2?

 I am trying to reach out to people I know that are elderly or living alone.
 A simple phone call can brighten their day.
 It’s an easy thing to do.

-This is life changing for all of us, and we should take this time to develop good habits.
+This is life changing for all of us, and we should take this time to develop good habits during corona virus week 2.
 Below Kris and I have put together a list of our favorite books:

 Phyllis’s favorite books:

 Rural Wisconsin, 1909.
 In the bitter cold, Ralph Truitt, a successful businessman, stands alone on a train platform waiting for the woman who answered his newspaper advertisement for “a reliable wife.”
 But when Catherine Land steps off the train from Chicago, she’s not the “simple, honest woman” that Ralph is expecting.
 She is both complex and devious, haunted by a terrible past and motivated by greed.
 Her plan is simple: she will win this man’s devotion, and then, ever so slowly, she will poison him and leave Wisconsin a wealthy widow.
 A Reliable Wife, by Robert Goolrick

 Two brothers and their friend stumble upon the wreckage of a plane–the pilot is dead and his duffle bag contains four million dollars in cash.
 In order to hide, keep, and share the fortune, these ordinary men all agree to a simple plan.
 A Simple Plan, by Scott Smith